Special Topics: Writing Lives|

 |Additional Requirements and/or Comments: |

-Meetings with and readings by visiting writers may be an additional element of the course.
-Students of all backgrounds are welcome in this course, but ideally you should have taken at least one course in Creative Writing (Techniques, Workshops, or Special Topics, in any genre), OR have a background in the study of the history of the novel, in narrative theory, or in history.
+Meetings with and readings by visiting writers are an additional element of the course.
+Students of all backgrounds are welcome in this course, but you should have taken at least one course in Creative Writing (Techniques, Intermediate, or Advanced Workshop, or Special Topics, in any genre), OR have a background in the study of the history of the novel, in narrative theory, history, or another relevant area.
+Describe your other relevant preparation if you do not meet the course prerequisite requirement.

 The application deadline is Monday, November 11th at 4:00 PM.